 Race/Ethnicity: For information obtained from birth records, fetal death records, or from PRAMS, race/ethnicity information shown throughout this report refers to the mother, not the infant.
 However, infant death data are classified according to infant's race/ethnicity.
 Women who identified themselves as only White or Black and who did not indicate that they were Hispanic were classified as White or Black, respectively.
 Women who identified themselves as Hispanic were classified as Hispanic, regardless of their race designation.
 Women of all other races, including multiracial women, were classified as 'Other', as long as the woman did not self-identify as Hispanic.
 The 'Other' category is not homogeneous, and there have been shifts in the demographics of women within this category.
-Since 2004, there has been an increase in the number of women identifying themselves as multiracial.
-Also, due to the limited number of women classified as 'Other' race/ethnicity in PRAMS, women classified as 'Other' race/ethnicity and women classified as White were combined into one category called, White/Other women, for PRAMS racial/ethnic analyses.
+Since 2004, there has been an increase in the number of women classified as 'Other' race/ethnicity in PRAMS, women classified as 'Other' race/ethnicity and women classified as White were combined into one category called, White/Other women, for PRAMS racial/ethnic analyses.